Skip to main content

 Method

 1. Pour turkey drippings into a large measuring cup and set aside.
-When the fat rises to the top, spoon off most of the fat and discard.
+When the fat rises to the top, spoon off most of it and discard.
 Add enough stock to the measuring cup to equal 4 cups of the stock/drippings combination.

 3. Melt butter in the roasting pan or pot and add flour, stirring until a thick paste (roux) has formed.
 Cook the roux until it has browned.

-4. Into the roux, add the drippings/stock mixture and whisk until well combined and thickened.
+4. Add the drippings/stock mixture to the roux and whisk until well combined and thickened.

-5. Bring gravy to a boil, then immediately reduce to a simmer, cooking until the gravy has reached your desired consistency.
+5. Bring the gravy to a boil, then immediately reduce to a simmer, cooking until it reaches your desired consistency.

 6. While the gravy is simmering, add Worcestershire sauce, lemon, salt, and pepper.